khinmyothantmaw/PkgKSTest/README.md

 - Visualize datasets via ECDF plots, with optional annotation of maximum D-statistic.
 - Fully documented with examples.

+**Note**: For better and clearer visualization in plots, using a maximum of 5 datasets is recommended.

 ## Installation
 ```{r installation, eval=FALSE}